United States · Europe · Latin America

 Approach Selective Engagement · Principal-Led

-Precedent Class-Leading Outcomes in Live Competitions
+Precedent Class-Leading Outcomes in Complex Environments

 Discretion Absolute